timjhh/WebScraping/README.md

 # Stop Words

-- "Stop Words" deemed irrelevant(the, and, or, I, etc.) that have been removed from the data for more menaingful results -
+Words deemed irrelevant(the, and, or, I, etc.) that have been removed from the data for more menaingful results

 ```javascript
 // Words to disclude from word count - originally taken from microsoft PowerBI-Visuals-WordCloud